 In the License Order, FERC justified using existing conditions as the baseline in part by citation to the D.C.
 Circuit’s 2000 opinion in Conservation Law Foundation, in which the D.C.
 Circuit upheld FERC’s use of existing conditions as the baseline in a licensing proceeding.10 Though the Conservation Law Foundation baseline analysis dealt only with the FPA, not NEPA or the ESA, a later court might read the new holding that the faulty baseline under NEPA and the ESA “fatally infected” the FPA analysis, and conclude that Friday’s decision overrules Conservation Law Foundation on the baseline issue.
 On the other hand, a later court could also attempt to reconcile the two, perhaps by reasoning that existing conditions may suffice as a baseline for analysis under the FPA, but not NEPA or ESA.

-Both the License Order and Conservation Law Foundation relied on the Ninth Circuit’s 1999 opinion in another American Rivers case.11 Like Conservation Law Foundation, the 1999 American Rivers opinion analyzed the acceptability of FERC’s baseline mainly in reference to the requirements of the FPA, not NEPA or the ESA.12 If Friday’s opinion overruled Conservation Law Foundation on the baseline issue, a later court might also view it as inconsistent with the Ninth Circuit’s older American Rivers opinion, resulting in a direct split of authority between the Ninth and D.C.
+Both the License Order and Conservation Law Foundation relied on the 9th Circuit’s 1999 opinion in another American Rivers case.11 Like Conservation Law Foundation, the 1999 American Rivers opinion analyzed the acceptability of FERC’s baseline mainly in reference to the requirements of the FPA, not NEPA or the ESA.12 If Friday’s opinion overruled Conservation Law Foundation on the baseline issue, a later court might also view it as inconsistent with the 9th Circuit’s older American Rivers opinion, resulting in a direct split of authority between the Ninth and D.C.
 Circuits on the proper baseline in FERC licensing.
-Specifically, FERC’s approach to the environmental baseline would survive in the Ninth Circuit but be deeply suspect in the D.C.
+Specifically, FERC’s approach to the environmental baseline would survive in the 9th Circuit but be deeply suspect in the D.C.
 Circuit, until the Supreme Court had occasion to resolve the discrepancy.
 The FPA allows direct review of FERC orders in either the D.C.
-Circuit or the circuit where the licensee is located,13 so the split would make a tempting target for forum-shopping, especially regarding projects located in the Ninth Circuit.
+Circuit or the circuit where the licensee is located,13 so the split would make a tempting target for forum-shopping, especially regarding projects located in the 9th Circuit.

-The Ninth Circuit in American Rivers only dealt with the baseline issue as a matter of FPA compliance; its NEPA analysis focused on whether FERC considered a reasonable range of alternatives, and the opinion did not analyze the ESA at all.14 The court then moved on to NEPA, but analyzed only whether FERC considered a reasonable range of alternatives—the Ninth Circuit said nothing about whether existing conditions could constitute an appropriate environmental baseline for NEPA purposes.15 The Ninth Circuit’s later decision in National Wildlife Federation, by contrast, faulted the ESA BiOp at issue for excluding past impacts from its environmental baseline, but also did not address NEPA.16 Thus, a later court might view Friday’s opinion as simply filling a gap left by the Ninth Circuit decisional law by answering the environmental baseline question with respect to NEPA.
+The 9th Circuit in American Rivers only dealt with the baseline issue as a matter of FPA compliance; its NEPA analysis focused on whether FERC considered a reasonable range of alternatives, and the opinion did not analyze the ESA at all.14 The court then moved on to NEPA, but analyzed only whether FERC considered a reasonable range of alternatives—the 9th Circuit said nothing about whether existing conditions could constitute an appropriate environmental baseline for NEPA purposes.15 The 9th Circuit’s later decision in National Wildlife Federation, by contrast, faulted the ESA BiOp at issue for excluding past impacts from its environmental baseline, but also did not address NEPA.16 Thus, a later court might view Friday’s opinion as simply filling a gap left by the 9th Circuit decisional law by answering the environmental baseline question with respect to NEPA.

 Finally, as the D.C.
 Circuit on Friday recognized at the outset, the environmental impacts of hydropower implicate “three intersecting statutory schemes”—the FPA, NEPA, and ESA—“all of which are designed to force federal agencies to carefully assess and address the environmental impacts of large-scale development projects.”17 One way to reconcile these leading cases may be simply that the courts will reject any license order that fails to seriously analyze past environmental conditions and impacts, and will therefore reject any attempt to rely on existing conditions as an environmental baseline if the effect is to paper over such a failure.